 The work submitted in competition must be an original painting, in oil or water color, the unaided work of the student without criticism.
-All work in competition must be submitted without signature by Monday, May 15, 1939, 12 o'clock noon.
-No student may submit more than one canvas.
-Canvases submitted must not measure less than twelve inches nor more than thirty-six inches in either dimension, and must not be framed or presented under glass.
+The subject for the paintings to be submitted will be announced Friday, November 14, 1941.
+All work in competition must be submitted without signature by Monday, May II, 1942, 12 o'clock noon.
+No student may submit more than one example.
+Work submitted must not measure less than twelve inches nor more than thirty-six inches in either dimension, and must not be framed or presented under glass, though paintings upon paper may be matted.